dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer-v2.3.1.md

 **Parameters**

-`[in] scanRegion`: Use a [`iRegionDefinition`]({{ site.ios-api-auxiliary }}region-definition.html) value to specify the scan region.
+`[in] scanRegion` Use a [`iRegionDefinition`]({{ site.ios-api-auxiliary }}region-definition.html) value to specify the scan region.
 The parameter will be optimized to the maximum or minimum available value if the input parameter is out of range.
 For more information, please view [`iRegionDefinition`]({{ site.ios-api-auxiliary }}region-definition.html).
-`[in out] error`: The error occurs when the region parameters are invalid.
+`[in out] error` The error occurs when the region parameters are invalid.
 You may specify nil for this parameter if you do not want the error information.

 <div align="center">
     <p><img src="../../assets/set-scan-region.png" width="40%" alt="region"></p>